TrueLayer/truelayer-signing/python/examples/sign-request/README.md

 ### Requirements

-Insure the following packages are installed:
+Ensure the following packages are installed:
 - `requests`
 - `truelayer_signing`